MPoL-dev/MPoL/README.md

     pip install -r requirements.txt

+If you would like to export your images to FITS files, you should also install the `astropy` package.

-Download or `git clone` the MPoL repository and install:
+Then download or `git clone` the MPoL repository and install:

     git clone https://github.com/iancze/MPoL.git
     cd MPoL